gildas-lormeau/zip.js/BENCHMARKS.md

   algorithm at four levels of implementation tuning. zip.js inherits whichever the host provides — including future upgrades, for free.

-## When to pick which

-- **Choose zip.js** for the fastest compression of large or multiple entries (parallelism with no Web Workers), the fastest large-stream decompression, flat low-memory streaming of huge files, and the broadest ZIP feature set in one library — AES & ZipCrypto encryption, Zip64, split/multi-volume archives, and an optional Web Worker pool.
-- **Choose fflate** for archives of thousands of tiny entries, and when you want the smallest memory footprint and the smallest bundle.
-Note what it does *not* buy you: at equal output size its codec is not the fastest one here (see [Codecs](#codecs-compared-at-equal-output-size)), so the win is fflate's very low per-entry cost, not its deflate.
-- **archiver** is a solid streaming compressor on Node but cannot read archives.
-- **jszip** is convenient but the slowest here and buffers whole files in memory.

 ## Reproduce

 The harness lives in [`benchmarks/`](benchmarks/).
 It has no ties to the machine above;